 Tips for Filing Form I-864A, Contract Between Sponsor and Household Member

 This tip sheet will help you complete Form I-864A, Contract Between Sponsor and Household Member.
-Detailed Instructions for Filing Form I-864A (PDF, 232 KB) are also available.
+Detailed Instructions for Filing Form I-864A (PDF) are also available.
 When filing Form I-864A, it is important to fill out the form completely and provide all required information with your initial filing.
 This will reduce processing delays and errors in communication.

 Please read and follow the filing tips to ensure proper processing.

 Note: All 8 pages of Form I-864A must be submitted.